salsify/milestones/packages/ember/tests/dummy/app/templates/docs/interacting-with-milestones.md

 ## Proceeding from a Milestone

 When you `advanceTo` an active milestone in a test, the application code will pause at that milestone, allowing you to make assertions about current state.
-The promise returned by `advanceTo` will resolve to a _milestone handle_, which is an object with several methods on it that allow you to dictate how the milestone will behave when it resumes.
+The promise returned by `advanceTo` will resolve to a _milestone handle,_ which is an object with several methods on it that allow you to dictate how the milestone will behave when it resumes.

 ### `continue()`